w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 * Presentational:
-	* Recap on the most common accessibility barriers already mentioned in previous lessons and explain that they might affect several groups of people with disabilities.
+	* Recap on the most common accessibility barriers and features already mentioned in previous lessons and explain that they might affect several groups of people with disabilities.
 	* Mention that the solutions for these problems might also be used by several people with disabilities.
 Examples of this solutions may be text-to-speech (which might be used both by people with vision impairments and also by people with cognitive disabilities).
+	* Mention that every individual uses the web in a different way regardless of the type of disability they may have.

 ##### Suggested activities

 Engage students in a conversation about the different types of disabilities that exist.
-Encourage them to think and comment about distinct ways in which two people having the same disability could use technology differently.
+Encourage them to think and comment about distinct ways in which two people having the same type of disability could use technology differently.

 ##### Suggested homework

-Ask students to write some lines about the disability overlappings that they can think of based on what they have just learned.
-Encourage them to elaborate on the possible ways in which people with the same degree of disability could use technology differently.
+Ask students to write some lines about the overlapping needs of people with disabilities that they can think of based on what they have just learned.
+Encourage them to elaborate on issues and repairs that might benefit more than one type of disability.

 ##### Suggested teaching materials

 * [Tools and Techniques](https://www.w3.org/WAI/people-use-web/tools-techniques/)
 * [Web Accessibility Perspective Videos](https://www.w3.org/WAI/perspective-videos/)

-@@

 {% include excol.html type="end" %}